Structure and Dynamics of Hydrogen-Bonded Liquids. A Study of

 Pilot experiment to measure a complete triple of

-and an effect of thermoelastic coupling - cooling by heating
+liquids and an effect of thermoelastic coupling - cooling by

-The present PhD thesis dissertation is a report on two main projects:
+heating The present PhD thesis dissertation is a report on two

-(1) A study of thermoviscoelastic phenomena, and (2) a pilot
+main projects: (1) A study of thermoviscoelastic phenomena, and

-experiment to test if relaxation of highly viscous liquids can be
+(2) a pilot experiment to test if relaxation of highly viscous

 The first part is a study of a peculiar thermoelastic effect - cooling by heating: If a solid sphere is heated at the surface, temperature will drop in the middle of the sphere.
 The study gives a theoretical explanation in terms of an analysis of the full thermoviscoelastic problem in spherical geometry.
 The effect is shown to be the consequence of a non-trivial thermomechanical coupling which exist if there is a difference between the longitudinal and the isobaric specific heat.
 Through extensive mathematical modeling I derive a formula that predicts the size of the cooling by heating effect when a finite amount of heat is added at the surface of a thermoelastic solid.
 Numerical simulations prove that the effect also exists in the thermoviscoelastic case, and it is shown that the effect is present in the liquid, even in the case where the effect is non-present in the solid.
 The modeling also shows that the effect is not limited to the center of the sphere and thus a detection of the phenomenon is not dependent on a very precise central placement of a thermometer.
 Besides the theoretical work I have done molecular dynamics simulations of a nano-sized droplet proving that cooling by heating is present also on the molecular level.
 Finally, I have performed measurements in the lab on a sphere of glucose.
 The experiments show that the effect is present also in real systems.